FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools/seeder.md

 include callout.html
 type="success"
-title="Pre-assembled for your convenience" content="As of the v1.6 hardware release, the seed injector tool comes pre-assembled.
+title="Pre-assembled for your convenience" content="As of the v1.6 hardware release, the seeder tool comes pre-assembled.
 In the next steps we'll hook up the rest of FarmBot's vacuum system."
 %}

 # Step 1: Selecting a luer lock needle

-We've shipped all of the FarmBots with three different **luer lock needle** sizes so that you can experiment and find the best needle for your needs.
+FarmBot comes with different **luer lock needle** sizes so that you can experiment and find the best needle for your needs.

 |Size  |Gauge|Inner Diameter |Good for                 |
 |------|-----|---------------|-------------------------|